syakoo/DOM-capture/README.md

 5. Click `Load unpacked`

-6. Find and select the build file of the app.
+6. Find and select the build dir of the app.